Flash08YT/Streamdeck-Discord-Membercount/README.md

 Launch path: The program, which should be launched, when you click the button.
 For Discord link to your Update.exe

+If you setup everything correct, within a few seconds the count should display and is updated every minute

 Please do not set a title, as its created by the plugin!